 Note:

-The following is an example of a HANA parameter check:
+The following is an example of a HANA parameter check (from now on we omit the element about the target system):

 <configstore name="HDB_PARAMETER">